 - letters of offer and acceptance of employment, and employment agreements;

 - mandatory policy acknowledgement sign-off sheets;

 - forms relating to the application for, or in respect of changes to, Employee health and welfare benefits; including, short and long term disability, medical and dental care; and

-- any other information necessary to Agrium Europe’s business purposes, which is voluntarily disclosed in the course of an Employee's application for and employment with Agrium Europe, including in e-mail or other correspondence.
+- any other information necessary to Nutrien Europe’s business purposes, which is voluntarily disclosed in the course of an Employee's application for and employment with Nutrien Europe, including in e-mail or other correspondence.

 Why do we collect personal data?

-The personal data collected is processed as reasonably required for our business purposes, including establishing, managing or terminating your employment relationship with Agrium Europe.
+The personal data collected is processed as reasonably required for our business purposes, including establishing, managing or terminating your employment relationship with Nutrien Europe.
 Such uses include:

 - determining eligibility for initial employment, including the verification of references and qualifications;